mendix/docs/content/en/docs/appstore/modules/siemens/teamcenter/teamcenter-connector-mendix-studio-pro-extension.md

 Configuring the business objects starts with clicking on an empty box.
 This will open the object mapping dialog.

-### 3.1 Object mapping
+### 3.1 Object mapping {#objectmapping}

 The object mapping dialog shows, on the left side, a tree of all relevant business objects available in the configured Teamcenter instance.
 The right side shows a tree of all relevant entities in your Mendix app.

-Relevance is dependent on the [[action]] you are configuring.
+Relevance is dependent on the [Actions](#actions) you are configuring.
 For example, for the [[action]] to get ItemRevisions from Teamcenter, the Teamcenter tree has an ItemRevision as its root object.
 That means that, for this action, you can only select ItemRevisions or specializations thereof.
 Similarly, in this example, the Mendix tree has the TcConnector.ItemRevision entity as its root entity.

 ![image](https://github.com/mwbouwkamp-mendix/mendix-docs/assets/157635704/ea1e86ce-0a19-4c9c-8592-eddbe9b78d24)

 When retrieving a tree of objects, relevance can also be based on the type of relation/reference.
 When working with typed relations/references, the type of Teamcenter business object is dictated by the relation/reference.